 For a pleasant RV camping experience, check out this beautiful park that is only 3 miles from Moab and within driving distance of Arches National Park and the La Sal Mountains.
 Here you can enjoy watching the sunset over the nearby red rock cliffs.

-Not only is the campsite close to a wide variety of activites, it is also extremely comfortable.
-There is a heated spa and pool to enjoy on cool evenings after spending a day on hiking trails, biking or riding jeeps in the area.
+Not only is the campsite close to a wide variety of activities, but it is also extremely comfortable.
+There is a heated spa and pool to enjoy on cool evenings after spending a day on hiking trails, biking, or riding jeeps in the area.

 The newly finished T.V. lounge provides a relaxing place to socialize.
 There are new washers and dryers in the laundry room and new bathrooms with showers.
 There is also a covered pavilion and a grassy area for pets.